RaghuveerRao/Election-Votes-Prediciton/README.md

 # Predicting votes cast at a data science competition
 Our team of exceptionally talented individuals recently won a data science competition called Minne MUDAC 2018, organized by the MinneAnaltyics community held on 3rd November 2018.
-Graduate students and professionals across the midwest United States competed in this competition on a voter prediction problem.
+Graduate students and professionals competed in this competition wherin teams predicted votes that would be cast for each political party in the 2018 minnesota midterm elections.

 ## Index
 * [Executive Summary](https://github.com/RaghuveerRao/Election-Votes-Prediciton#the-data-science-challenge)